antrea-io/antrea/docs/network-policy.md

 **Note**: The order in which the egress rules are set matter. i.e. rules will be evaluated in the order in which they are written.

+## Rule evaluation based on priorities

+Rules belonging to Cluster NetworkPolicy CRDs are associated with various priorities, such as the `priority` at the CNP level and the priority at rule level.
+Overall, Cluster Policy with highest precedence (lowest priority number value) is evaluated first.
+Within this policy, rules are evaluated in the order in which they are set.
+For example, consider the following:

+- CNP1{priority: 10, ingressRules: [ir1.1, ir1.2], egressRules: [er1.1, er1.2]}
+- CNP2{priority: 15, ingressRules: [ir2.1, ir2.2], egressRules: [er2.1, er2.2]}

+This translates to the following order:
+- Ingress rules: ir1.1 -> ir1.2 -> ir2.1 -> ir2.2
+- Egress rules: er1.1 -> er1.2 -> er2.1 -> er2.2

+Once a rule is matched, it is executed based on the action set.

 ## Behavior of `to` and `from` selectors

 There are four kinds of selectors that can be specified in an ingress from